emorrell23/ncaa_kaggle_2018/README.md

 Once I had all of that data I was able to build my model (I used a Gradient Boost Classifier) and input the teams that made the tournament to predict the probability of each team winning a game against every other potential opponent.
 Each submission was evaluated on the log loss of the model, where a smaller log loss is better.
 Log loss provides extreme punishment for being both confident and wrong, but more reward if the model is both confident and correct.

 My entry finished with a log loss of 0.5385 and was 114th out of 934 entries (top 12%).
+It correctly predicted 3 of the 4 Final Four teams (Michigan, Kansas and Villanova) and correctly precicted Villanova to win.

 For more info on how I went about this, please check out my code (Kaggle 2018 NCAA.ipynb)